Yum! Brands Palm Oil 2013

 The environmental and social impacts of palm oil, an ingredient in our Company’s supply chain, make it highly controversial.
 Accordingly, we believe the Company’s failure to procure certified sustainable palm oil is a brand risk, to both our Company’s reputation and long-term to the security of supply.

 Approximately 85% of palm oil is grown in Indonesia and Malaysia, much of it on industrial plantations.
-According to the Union of Concerned Scientists, palm oil plantations are a large source of greenhouse gas emissions (GHGs) because they are often established on land converted from swamp forests (“The Root of the Problem: What’s Driving Palm Oil Today, Ucsusa.org, June 2011).
+According to the Union of Concerned Scientists, palm oil plantations are a large source of greenhouse gas emissions (GHGs) because they are often established on land converted from swamp forests (“The Root of the Problem: What’s Driving Deforestation Today”, June 2011).

 Due to high levels of continuing deforestation and the burning of peatlands in land clearance, Indonesia is now the 3rd largest emitter of GHGs globally.
-A 2010 report commissioned by Indonesia’s National Development Planning Agency found that the conversion of peatlands alone accounts for 50 percent of Indonesia’s GHG emissions but only 1% of GDP. (“Indonesian Government Report Recommends Moratorium on Peatlands Conversion,” Mongabay, January 19, 2010) Agricultural expansion, much of it for palm oil production, can be better managed by using other land types than standing forest.
+Agricultural expansion, much of it for palm oil production, can be better managed by using other land types than standing forest.

-The Roundtable for Sustainable Palm Oil was formed in 2004 to address the social and environmental concerns associated with palm oil production and promote sustainable palm oil products.
-Leading companies have committed to source only certified sustainable palm oil by 2015, including SC Johnson, Wal-Mart, General Mills, McDonalds, Mars, Nestle and Unilever.
+A number of leading companies have committed to source only certified sustainable palm oil by 2015, including SC Johnson, General Mills, Mars, Nestle and Unilever.
+It is noteworthy that two of our company’s largest competitors, McDonald’s and Wal-Mart, have set specific and firm goals on sustainably sourcing palm oil.
 Our company has not made such a commitment and we believe has not addressed the risks described above.

 • a target date for sourcing 100% Certified Sustainable Palm Oil or for purchasing GreenPalm certificates covering 100% of sourced palm oil,

-• plans to verify suppliers’ compliance with the policy,
+• procedures to verify suppliers’ compliance with the policy,

-• supporting a moratorium on palm oil expansion in rainforests and peatlands, and
+• support for a moratorium on palm oil expansion in rainforests and peatlands, and

-• a commitment to disclose the company’s progress on this issue.
+• a commitment to disclose the company’s progress on implementing its policy.